Hiking the Via Alpina: An Eight-Country Trek Across the Alps

 Did he know that fateful day of marmot hunting would be his last?
 Of course not.

 Likewise, we had no clear-cut idea what we were getting ourselves into.
 We took a leap of faith.
-It’s like a leap into the abyss; only with one the outcome’s more certain.
+It’s a leap into the abyss; only with one, the outcome’s more certain.
 And just like the thin blue rope that now kept us connected to life, an equally fine line separates “adventure” from sheer madness.